automl/SMAC3/main/_sources/advanced_usage/8_logging.rst.txt

 Logging
 =======

-Logging is a crucical part of the optimization, which should be customizable by the user.
+Logging is a crucial part of the optimization, which should be customizable by the user.
 This page gives you the overview how to customize the logging experience with SMAC.

 Level